-- 6.2.1 REAch2 adopts the definition of the Charity Commission which states that a Conflict of Interest is any situation where a Trustee or Senior Employee's personal interests or loyalties could, or could be seen, to prevent or Senior Employee from making a decision in the best interests of the Trust. - 6.2.2 Every Trustee owes a duty to avoid any conflict of interest or loyalty.
+- 6.2.1 REAch2 adopts the definition of the Charity Commission which states that a Conflict of Interest is any situation where a Trustee or Senior Employee's personal interests or loyalties could, or could be seen, to prevent them from making a decision in the best interests of the Trust. - 6.2.2 Every Trustee owes a duty to avoid any conflict of interest or loyalty.
 The duty is not simply to mitigate any conflicts that arise, but to avoid them altogether.
-In this context the duty does not simply relate to actual conflicts of interest or loyalty, but rather a Trustee must avoid a situation where he has, or can have, a direct or indirect interest or loyalty that conflicts, or possibly may conflict, with REAch2's interests.
+In this context the duty does not simply relate to actual conflicts of interest or loyalty, but rather a Trustee must avoid a situation where they have, or can have, a direct or indirect interest or loyalty that conflicts, or possibly may conflict, with REAch2's interests. - 6.2.3 No member, trustee, local governor, employee or related individual or organisation will use their connection to the trust for personal gain, including payment under terms that are preferential to those that would be offered to an individual or organisation with no connection to the trust - 6.2.4 There will be no payments to trustees by the Trust unless permitted by the articles, or by authority from the Charity Commission, and that comply with any relevant agreement with the Secretary of State.
+The Trust will consider these obligations where payments are made to other business entities who employ the trustee, are owned by the trustee, or in which the trustee holds a controlling interest - 6.2.5 The Charity Commission's approval will be obtained where the trust believes a significant advantage exists in paying a trustee for acting as a trustee